 Bill Laws is the author of a batch of books on gardening, homes and history.
 His latest, Herefordshire’s Home Front in the Second World War was published in 2019.
 (Photo: Denver Botanical Garden)

 A beautifully presented guide to the plants that have had the greatest impact in human civilisation.

 “Laws delights in entertaining us with curious facts, some well known, some new.”
 The Garden

-A beautifully presented guide to the train lines and rail companies that have had the greatest impact on modern civilisation.
+Train lines and rail companies that impacted on modern civilisation.